awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-enable-disable.md

 When you enable a security standard, all of the controls for that standard are enabled by default\.
 You can then disable individual controls\.
 See [Disabling and enabling individual controls](securityhub-standards-enable-disable-controls.md)\.

+When a standard is first enabled, Security Hub cannot calculate the initial aggregated security score until the standard status is `READY`\.
+After that, the initial security score is available within 24 hours\.
+To see the current status of the standard, use the `GetEnabledStandards` API operation\.

 ## Disabling a security standard \(console\)<a name="securityhub-standard-disable-console"></a>

 On the **Security standards** page, each enabled standard includes an option to disable the standard\.